-I shall be giving information on furniture restoration as well over time.
+Over time I shall be giving information on furniture restoration.
 We shall be speaking about PATINA and cleaning your antiques - rather than restoring them.
 Refinishing techniques, stripping, replacing parts and hardware - this list goes deep!

 We shall also be looking into appraisals and values, antique dealers and how to deal with them (after all I am one of ‘them’ dealers) - the ins and outs of buying and selling and so forth.

 Like I said I am an antique dealer, (pssst, I have never met a truely retired dealer yet) my expertise and love being furniture first - but how can one avoid the rest?